Testing Spreading Behavior in Networks with Arbitrary Topologies: Lower Bounds for the Case T = 2

 In addition, for $b \in \binalph$ and $t \in \{1,2\}$, let $Q_{b,t} = \{ v \in Q \mid \ENV(v,t) = b \}$.
 Consider the sets

 and

+(Recall $R$ is the set of right-vertices.)
 These sets correspond to the two possible strategies for verifying that a node $v \in Q_{1,2}$ is incorrectly colored black: With $C_1$ one tries to detect if the predecessors of $v$ are white (since, if every predecessor of $v$ is white, then $v$ is a type II violation).
 Meanwhile with $C_2$ we are ascertaining the color of the predecessors of $v$ indirectly by querying their successors; the rationale is that, if we know every predecessor of $v$ has a white successor, then we know that (if the $\oBP$ rule is being followed correctly) every predecessor of $v$ has to be white, and hence $v$ cannot be black.